 The 2011 Rebate Fund was established for the purpose of holding and paying arbitrage investment earnings to the U.S. Treasury.
-Because tax-exempt bond proceeds are invested at rates of return not exceeding the maximum amount that is permitted under the applicable tax code, at December 31, 2015 and 2014, there were no funds on deposit in this Fund.
+Because tax-exempt bond proceeds are invested at rates of return not exceeding the maximum amount that is permitted under the applicable tax code, at December 31, 2016 and 2015, there were no monies on deposit in this Fund.
 Although the 2011 Rebate Fund is maintained by the Trustee, it is not a part of the 2011 Trust Estate.